videolan/x265/doc/reST/cli.rst

 .. option:: --rect, --no-rect

 	Enable analysis of rectangular motion partitions Nx2N and 2NxN (50/50 splits, two directions).
 Default enabled

 .. option:: --amp, --no-amp

 	Enable analysis of asymmetric motion partitions (75/25 splits, four directions).
 This setting has no effect if rectangular partitions are disabled.
-Even there are four possible AMP partitions, only the most likely candidate is tested, based on the results of the rectangular mode tests.
+Even though there are four possible AMP partitions, only the most likely candidate is tested, based on the results of the rectangular mode tests.
 Default enabled

 .. option:: --max-merge <1..5>